newsuk/times-components/.github/CONTRIBUTING.md

 semver version, create a CHANGELOG and push to the `@times-components` org on npm

-`update-deps` is run `postinstall` to add `node_modules` to each of the packages

 ## Component categories

-When creating a new component you should specify the most suitable category in the stories file.
+When creating a new component you should specify the most suitable category in the showcase file.
 The current categories are:

 * <b>Primitive</b> - components that are the basic building blocks from which other components can be composed
 * <b>Composed</b> - components that are composed of Primitives
 * <b>Pages</b> - complex page level components made up from multiple Composed and Primitive components
 * <b>Helpers</b> - tools, utilities and helpers

-For example to add
-a `Slider` component to the the `Composed` category you just prefix the category name in the `slider.stories.js` file.
+For example to add a `Slider` component to the the `Composed` category you just prefix the category name in the `slider.showcase.js` file.

 ```
-storiesOf("Composed/Slider", module)
+{
+  name: "Composed/Slider",
+  children: [
+  ...showcases here
+  ]
+}
 ```

 ## Submitting a Pull Request